AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

     * Basic code structure for the project
     * Code artifacts (bundles, packages, and so on)
     * Breakdowns of the templates/components and their relationships
-    * High-level details of required customizations (specific overlays will follow later)
+    * High-level details of required customizations (specific overlays follow later)
     * Design of workflows required by the solution (for example, content creation, approval, publishing, transformations, imports, and exports)
     * Special consideration for any complex modules, such as MSM, Commerce, third-party integration